Audio deepfake: Concerns and countermeasures

+In 2024, YouTuber Jeff Geerling received attention after noticing his voice was cloned without consent by the electronics manufacturer Elecrow, and the company subsequently apologized and removed the offending content.
+Geerling's experience was cited as a case meant to be addressed by YouTube's likeness-detection technology when it was released in 2025.

+State-sponsored propaganda

+In February 2023, research firm Graphika documented the first known case of state-aligned actors using AI-generated news anchors for political disinformation.
+The Chinese propaganda network Spamouflage created two fictitious news presenters named "Alex" and "Anna" using Synthesia AI software.
+The deepfake anchors appeared in videos posted to Facebook, Twitter, and YouTube starting in late 2022.
+Videos promoted pro-China narratives and criticized the United States.
+The operation cost approximately $30 per month for the AI software subscription.
+Detection indicators included robotic speech patterns, lip-sync errors, and grammatical mistakes in video subtitles.

 Open challenges and future research direction

 The audio deepfake is a very recent field of research.
 For this reason, there are many possibilities for development and improvement, as well as possible threats that adopting this technology can bring to our daily lives.
 The most important ones are listed below.

+A 2023 comprehensive survey on audio deepfake detection found that detection systems face significant challenges in generalizing across different generation methods and acoustic conditions.

 Deepfake generation

 Regarding the generation, the most significant aspect is the credibility of the victim, i.e., the perceptual quality of the audio deepfake.

 Several metrics determine the level of accuracy of audio deepfake generation, and the most widely used is the mean opinion score (MOS), which is the arithmetic average of user ratings.
 Usually, the test to be rated involves perceptual evaluation of sentences made by different speech generation algorithms.
 This index showed that audio generated by algorithms trained on a single speaker has a higher MOS.

 The sampling rate also plays an essential role in detecting and generating audio deepfakes.
 Currently, available datasets have a sampling rate of around 16 kHz, significantly reducing speech quality.
 An increase in the sampling rate could lead to higher quality generation.

 In March 2020, a Massachusetts Institute of Technology researcher demonstrated data-efficient audio deepfake generation through 15.ai, a web application capable of generating high-quality speech using only 15 seconds of training data, compared to previous systems that required tens of hours.
 The system implemented a unified multi-speaker model that enabled simultaneous training of multiple voices through speaker embeddings, allowing the model to learn shared patterns across different voices even when individual voices lacked examples of certain emotional contexts.
 The platform integrated sentiment analysis through DeepMoji for emotional expression and supported precise pronunciation control via ARPABET phonetic transcriptions.
 The 15-second data efficiency benchmark was later corroborated by OpenAI in 2024.